IngeborgArdoe/training/academy/web-terminology.md

 Note that Repeating Container is not implemented yet in Oak as of April 2020.

-### Page type Form
+### Pages: Form

 A Form presents data in a schematic layout, where you can place traditional UI controls and [Components](#component) rather freely.

-A Form has - similar to [View](#page-type-view) - a Master Data Set which connects to a Data Source.
+A Form has - similar to [View](#pages-view) - a Master Data Set which connects to a Data Source.
 A Form can be used as a default presentation of a single object (and any related objects) for a Data Source.

 Unlike a View, you can do the following inside a Form:
 * Specify a [Viewport].
 A Viewport divides your Form into a grid of rows and columns.